-Data from the LSST will further refine the image of our home galaxy, in the process redefining it as a laboratory where studies of galaxy growth and evolution can take place on a grander scale.
+Data from Rubin Observatory will further refine the image of our home galaxy, in the process redefining it as a laboratory where studies of galaxy growth and evolution can take place on a grander scale.

-All told, the LSST will catalog more than 10 billion stars.
+All told, Rubin Observatory will catalog more than 10 billion stars.
 With the telescope’s ability to observe in the near infrared, it can observe stars in the interstellar dust layer, providing information on the structure of star-forming regions within our Galaxy’s disk.
-In standard surveying mode the LSST will be able to detect RR Lyrae variables and classical novae almost to the distance of the Andromeda galaxy.
+In standard surveying mode Rubin Observatory will be able to detect RR Lyrae variables and classical novae almost to the distance of the Andromeda galaxy.
 RR Lyrae and some stellar novae are "standard candles," whose absolute magnitude, or intrinsic brightness, can be determined.
 Comparing how bright they are to how bright they appear gives an accurate estimate of their distances.
 With that knowledge the extent and structure of the galactic halo can be mapped.

 Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).